gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     The *mdrun* command calls the engine
     performing the computation from the preprocessed
     files (which is recognized thanks to the *-deffnm* keyword).
-The *-v* option is here to enable verbose and have more information printed in the terminal.
+The *-v* option enables *verbose* for more
+    information printed in the terminal.

 ..  container:: justify

-    If everything works, you should see something like :
+    If everything works, you should see something like:

 ..  code-block:: bw

+    :-) GROMACS - gmx mdrun, 2023.2 (-:
+    Executable:   /usr/bin/gmx
+    Data prefix:  /usr
     (...)

-    Steepest Descents converged to machine precision in 824 steps, but did not reach the requested Fmax < 10.
+    Steepest Descents converged to machine precision in 961 steps, but did not reach the requested Fmax < 10.
-    Potential Energy  = -6.8990930e+04
+    Potential Energy  = -4.4659062e+04
-    Maximum force     =  2.4094606e+02 on atom 1654
+    Maximum force     =  2.2164763e+02 on atom 15
-    Norm of force     =  4.6640654e+01
+    Norm of force     =  4.5976703e+01

 ..  container:: justify

-    The information printed in the terminal indicates us that energy minimization has been performed, even though the precision that was asked from the default parameters was not reached.
+    The information printed in the terminal indicates us that energy minimization has been performed, even though the precision that was asked from the default parameters were not reached.
 We can ignore this message, as long as the final energy is large and negative, the simulation will work just fine.

 ..  container:: justify

-    The final potential energy is large and negative, and the maximum force is small: 240 kJ/mol/nm (about 0.4 pN).
+    The final potential energy is large and negative, and the maximum force is as small as :math:`220 ~ \text{kJ/mol/nm}` (about 0.4 pN).
 Everything seems alright.
-    Let us visualize the atoms' trajectories during the minimization step using VMD by typing in the terminal:
+    Let us visualize the trajectories of the atoms during the minimization step using VMD by typing in the terminal:

 ..  code-block:: bash